EarthSystemDiagnostics/hamstr/README.md

 #### Mean accumulation rate

-There is no need to specify a prior value for the mean accumulation rate, parameter `acc.mean` in Bacon, as in **hamstr**, this overall mean accumulation rate is a full parameter estimated from the data.
+There is no need to specify a prior value for the mean accumulation rate (parameter `acc.mean` in Bacon) as in **hamstr**, this overall mean accumulation rate is a full parameter estimated from the data.

 By default, **hamstr** uses robust linear regression (`MASS::rlm`) to estimate the mean accumulation rate from the data, and then uses this to parametrise a prior distribution for the overall mean accumulation rate.
 This prior is a half-normal with zero mean and standard deviation equal to 10 times the estimated mean.
-Although this does introduce an element of “data-peaking”, using the data twice (for both the prior and likelihood), the resulting prior is only weakly-informative.
-The advantage is that the prior is automatically scaled appropriately regardless of the units of depth or age.
+Although this does introduce a slight element of “double-dipping”, using the data twice (for both the prior and likelihood), the resulting prior is only weakly-informative.
+The advantage of this approach is that the prior is automatically scaled appropriately regardless of the units of depth or age.

 This prior can be checked visually against the posterior.
+The posterior distribution should be much narrower than the weakly informative prior.

 ``` r
 plot(hamstr_fit_1, type = "acc_mean_prior_post")